vankessel/vankessel.github.io/blog/_posts/2024-08-08-symmetry-of-consciousness.md

 In the sense that you always identify with something.
 Not that it is unchanging.
 Or that you are necessarily conscious of the fact.
 Does a being need to be conscious of identification to identify?

 Ego-death may not a valid counter-example.
-It can feel like a loss of personal identity, but only as a side effect of removing the barrier between "self" and "other."
+It can feel like a loss of personal identity, but only as a side effect of removing the barrier between self and other.
 Identity is not lost, it becomes unbounded.
-It is feeling of "unity" and "oneness" often described by those who've experienced it.

-If this is a valid interpretation, can we concieve a mental conservation law that could be experimentally verified or have predictive modelling power?
+The so called feeling of non-duality; being one with the universe.

 ## Possible Nonphysical Symmetries